 On January 17, 2023, we acquired Flame Biosciences, Inc., a Delaware corporation ("Flame"), in accordance with the terms of an Agreement and Plan of Merger.
-Pursuant to the merger, we issued an aggregate of approximately 19,794,373 shares of Common Stock, and approximately 136,833 shares of Series X Non-Voting Convertible Preferred Stock to the shareholders of Flame.
-Subject to and upon the requisite approval of our stockholders, each share of Series X Preferred Stock shall convert into 1,000 shares of Common Stock.
+Pursuant to the merger, we issued an aggregate of approximately 1,979,437 shares of Common Stock, and approximately 136,833 shares of Series X Non-Voting Convertible Preferred Stock to the shareholders of Flame.
+On June 16, 2023, we obtained Stockholder Approval to convert each share of Series X Preferred Stock into 100 shares of our common stock.